Skip to content

 Check order matters

-KSeFRateLimitError extends KSeFApiError, so always check for KSeFRateLimitError before KSeFApiError.
-Otherwise, the KSeFApiError branch catches rate limit errors too.
+KSeFRateLimitError and KSeFBatchTimeoutError both extend KSeFApiError, so always check the specific subclasses before KSeFApiError.
+Otherwise, the KSeFApiError branch would catch them too.

 React to ForbiddenReasonCode values